Sudip1844/Pantheme/replit.md

 - File inputs hidden with `display: none` to avoid z-index and pointer-events conflicts
 - JavaScript initialization wrapped with readiness check for deferred script loading
 - All resize buttons disabled by default until image is uploaded
+- Dark theme colors chosen for optimal contrast and readability

 ## Recent Changes (October 18, 2025)